bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

             "data": ""
         }
     }

     - from: The sending address of the tokens.
     - fromTranche: The tranche id of the party to pay tokens, and the range of the id is [0,2^63-1].
     - to: The recipient address of tokens.
     - value: Number of tokens, and the range is [0, 2^63-1].
     - data: Allow any data to be submitted with the transfer for interpretation or recording.
 This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.
 The range is [0,128k].
     ```

 - Return value

   Success: `true`

   Failure: Throw an exception

+- Event

+    ```javascript
+    tlog('transferFromToTranche', sender, from + '_' + fromTranche, to + '_' + toTranche, value, data);
+    ```

+    Topic: The method name, here is 'transferFromToTranche'.

+    sender: The account address to call the contract.

+    fromTranche: The tranche id of the party to pay tokens.

+    to: The recipient address of tokens.

+    toTranche: The tranche id of the party to receive tokens.

+    value: Number of tokens.

+    data: Allow any data to be submitted with the transfer for interpretation or recording.
+This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.

 ### transferTranche